eonfluxor/kron/documentation/Examples.md

 ...

-// Called somewhere else to abort the timeOut Delay.wachtDogCancel("ApiResponse")
+// Called somewhere else to abort the timeOut Kron.wachtDogCancel("ApiResponse")

 ```

 ### Satic vs Instance

 You can use the provided static functions.
-Internally **Delay** manages 4 singletons to prevent key collisions between the different modes:
+Internally **Kron** manages 4 singletons to prevent key collisions between the different modes:

 ```
 //Debouncer
-Delay.debounce
+Kron.debounce

 //Debouncing Last
-Delay.debounceLast
+Kron.debounceLast

 //Idle
-Delay.idle
+Kron.idle

 //Watchdog
-Delay.watchdog
+Kron.watchdog
 ```

-Optionally you can instantiate **Delay** to manage your own keyspace in that given intance.
+Optionally you can instantiate **Kron** to manage your own keyspace in that given intance.

 ```
-let myDelay = Delay()
+let myKron = Kron()
-myDelay( ...
+myKron( ...
 ```